strahe/aiologin/README.rst

 Installation
 -----
-To install this module for a linux system, just clone this repo and use the command
+To install this module just use pip3 with the following command

  .. code:: Python3

     pip3 install aiologin